 What will it be like

-This course is highly interactive with a lot of emphasis on students' discovering issues for themselves.
-You will develop your own awareness of what is happening in connected speech rather than your teacher just telling you.
-You will learn how to analyse language so that you can practise outside the classroom, in your normal life.
-You will frequently work in pairs and groups and there will be many varied activities to ensure a good pace to the class.
+The course is highly interactive with a lot of emphasis on students' discovering issues for themselves.
+You will develop your awareness of what your tongue and lips are doing while you speak.
+You will use mirrors a lot and work with your classmates in pairs and groups.
+There will be many varied activities to ensure a good pace to the class.
 The tutor will use an electronic whiteboard and many different recordings, and pay each individual student plenty of attention.